Skip to content

 Facilitate Networking Opportunities

-While gig workers may not be permanent employees, providing opportunities for networking can be valuable.
+While gig workers may not be permanent employees, providing networking opportunities can be valuable.
 Connecting freelancers with other team members, both within and outside their project scope, fosters a sense of community.
 Platforms for virtual meet-ups or forums can enhance networking opportunitie

 Seek Post-Project Feedback